groundhoggwp/holler-box/README.md

 # Holler Box

-Smart, Stylish Popup Messages for WordPress sites.

-Show customizable marketing messages to your site visitors easily, with beautiful design.
-Convert website visitors, upsell customers, and get your message out to the right people at the right time.

-Easily announce a sale, webinar, new article, email opt-in, and lots more.

-Use our smart filter system to show to the right visitor at the right time.
+Nobody likes in-your-face popups, but we still have important messages we need our visitors to see.

+How can we communicate these messages effectively, without being annoying?

+Holler Box is a small, non-intrusive message box that doesn’t interrupt your visitors.
+It shows them the right message at the right time, without getting in their face.

+Collect more email leads, get more sales during a promotion, or get the word out about your event.
+Use our smart filter system to choose where and when to show it, for example only on your blog posts to new visitors.

+Other tools are over overly-complex, and take too long to setup a simple message.
+Holler Box is lightweight and easy to use, you can add a new message to your site in under 30 seconds.

 Keep track of who has seen your messages and how well they are working, so you can tweak and improve.
+Add any WordPress content such as shortcodes and media, right in the comfort of your wp-admin.

+It’s time to get smart about how we display our popups, start communicating better with Holler Box!

 See live demos at the [Holler Box website](http://hollerwp.com/)